UppaJung/rest-contracts/packages/rest-contracts-express-server/README.md

-# REST Contracts:
+# REST-Contracts
-## A Simple TypeScript Library for defining REST APIs
+## A Set of Simple TypeScript Libraries for Defining REST APIs

-REST Contracts were designed for web services that run TypeScript on both their back-end (API server/provider) and front-end (API client/consumer), and want a light-weigh way to:
+The REST-Contracts set of packages were designed for web services that run TypeScript on both their back-end (API server/provider) and front-end (API client/consumer), and want a light-weight way to:
- * specify the inputs and outputs of each API call,
+ * specify the inputs and outputs of each API call
- * automatically generate typed promise-based client functions used to access the API,
+ * automatically generate typed API client functions
-  * calls should have typed inputs so that TypeScript can validate them
+   - each function's parameters are typed so that TypeScript can enforce the contract
-  * calls should provide the correct return type for the response
+   - each function returns a Promise for the result type specified in the contract
- * use typescript to simplify writing the API implementation on the server
+ * use TypeScript to simplify implementing the API service while reducing errors
-  * support wrappers that automtically populate the specified types
+   - parameters arrive to your code with the typeps specified in the contract
-  * validate that APIs return the specified type
+   - the type checker verifies that your implementation returns the type specified in the contract

-### REST Contracts use auto-complete to help make writing APIs easy.
+### REST-contracts uses auto-complete to help make writing APIs easy.

 First, you can use auto-complete to pick an HTTP REST method.